t0ll1v3r/EC413/Verilog/PipelinedCPU/LabDescription.md

 ### For Readers

-This repository contains my solution for **EC413 Computer Organization - Lab 7: Pipelined CPUs**.
+This folder contains my solution for **EC413 Computer Organization - Lab 7: Pipelined CPUs**.
 The objective of this lab is to gain a deeper understanding of pipelined CPU architecture by adding and testing new features to a standard five-stage MIPS CPU.

 ### Overview